jtplugin/fusion-3d-slicer/JT 3D Slicer Product description.md

 **Ready to transform your 3D workflow?**

-Download JT 3D Slicer now and see why thousands of Fusion 360 users trust it for their slicing needs.
+Download JT 3D Slicer now and see why thousands of Fusion users trust it for their slicing needs.

 ---

-*Developed by JT Plugin Development | Support: gianni.tommasi@gmail.com | Website: github.com/jtplugin*
+*Developed by JT Plugin Development | Support: jtplugin@ajl.vision | Website: github.com/jtplugin*